How long do SSDs store data without power?

 2. Age of SSD and usage

-If the SSD is used for a long period before you keep it idle without power, its data retention capabilities will be way less than a new SSD.
-If you have done excessive write operations on your drive, it may degrade the memory cells in a much harsh manner.
+If the SSD is used for an extended period before being kept idle without power, its data retention capabilities will be significantly less than those of a new SSD.
+If you have performed excessive write operations on your drive, it may cause significant degradation to the memory cells.
 This impacts a cell’s ability to keep the charge in its place.
-The data retention, in this case, will be reduced much more in the case of the floating gate cells.
-The charge trap layer can hold the data much more effectively compared to the floating gate even if the cells have degraded by heavy usage.
+The data retention in this case will be reduced significantly in the case of the floating gate cells.
+The charge trap layer can hold the data much more effectively compared to the floating gate, even if the cells have degraded by heavy usage.

-The reason a cell loses its ability to hold the charge after heavy usage is inherited in its design.
+The reason a cell loses its ability to hold a charge after heavy usage is inherent in its design.
 To keep the charge stored inside the floating gate or charge trap, an insulation layer is provided around it.
-However, when the controller writes a bit or bits on this cell, it has to bypass this insulation layer.
-Every time the charge passes this layer, it degrades or wears it a little bit.
-So, the number of total write operations or P/E cycles will have a significant role in how effectively an SSD will retain its data without power.
+However, when the controller writes a bit or bits to this cell, it must bypass this insulation layer.
+Every time the charge passes through this layer, it degrades or wears it slightly.
+So, the total number of write operations or P/E cycles will have a significant role in how effectively an SSD will retain its data without power.

 3. Temperature

-The charge inside a NAND flash memory cell can stay in place if the temperature is generally between 0 to 30°C. With higher temperatures than this, the charge can excite because of the external heat component.
-This would reduce an SSD’s data retention capability a lot.
+The charge inside a NAND flash memory cell can remain stable if the temperature is generally between 0 and 30°C. With higher temperatures, the charge can become excited due to the external heat component.
+This would significantly reduce an SSD’s data retention capability.
 Studies suggest that for every 10°C increase in temperature, the retention time of NAND cells can roughly halve.
-However, no manufacturer will guarantee such exact numbers because it depends on factors like wear level, write cycles, SSD design, etc.
+However, no manufacturer will guarantee such exact numbers because they depend on factors such as wear level, write cycles, SSD design, and others.

 According to the same JEDEC guidelines we discussed above, the ideal temperature for the highest data retention in consumer SSDs is around 25°C. An SSD can hold data for 105 weeks at this temperature.
 According to this study on SSD data retention in 3D NAND Flash memory, an observation was that for every 10°C increase in temperature, the retention time can decrease by a factor of 2.